pulzze/autoflow-documentation/docs/ids/action-array-chunk/fields/array.md

-The source array to be partitioned.
+The array to be partitioned.